chaoss/wg-risk/focus-areas/dependency-risk-assessment/upstream-code-dependencies.md

-###This metric is a release candidate To comment on this metric please see Issue # [118](https://github.com/chaoss/wg-risk/issues/118).
+###This metric is a release candidate.
+To comment on this metric please see Issue # [118](https://github.com/chaoss/wg-risk/issues/118).
 Following a comment period, this metric will be included in the next regular release.

 # Upstream Code Dependencies